August 16

 John Tyler was the first U.S. President to have a veto overridden by Congress — and the first to nearly be impeached.
 When he vetoed the bill to re-establish the national bank in 1841, Whig Party members rioted outside the White House in what remains the most violent demonstration ever staged there.
 His entire cabinet resigned except Daniel Webster.
 The House voted to censure him.
 He'd been elected Vice President on the Whig ticket and inherited the presidency when William Henry Harrison died after 31 days.
 The Whigs expelled him from the party.
 He had no party, no cabinet, and rioters outside his door — and still served out his term.

-Governor-general Narciso Clavería ordered the Philippines to skip Tuesday, December 31, 1844, instantly aligning the …
+Governor-general Narciso Claveria ordered the Philippines to skip Tuesday, December 31, 1844, jumping directly from t…

-Governor-general Narciso Clavería ordered the Philippines to skip Tuesday, December 31, 1844, instantly aligning the archipelago with the Gregorian calendar after over three centuries of drift since Magellan's arrival.
-This bold decree eliminated a ten-day discrepancy that had confused trade records and religious observances across the Pacific.
+Governor-general Narciso Claveria ordered the Philippines to skip Tuesday, December 31, 1844, jumping directly from the 30th to January 1, in order to align the archipelago with the Gregorian calendar after more than three centuries of drift.
+The discrepancy had accumulated because Magellan arrived from the east in 1521, crossing what would later be designated the International Date Line without adjusting the calendar.
+Claveria's bold decree eliminated a ten-day gap that had confused trade records, shipping schedules, and religious observances across the Pacific.

 Queen Victoria and President Buchanan exchanged greetings in August 1858 over the new transatlantic telegraph cable, …